rust-stuco/lectures/week6/slides.md

 * The equivalent in C/C++ is a _compilation unit_
 * Running `rustc` on a single file also builds a crate
-* Crates contain Modules
+* Crates contain modules
     * Modules can be defined in other files
-    * Paths link code in Modules together
+    * Paths link code in modules together

 ---